GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

 labradorite to andesine in composition.
 Augite is rich in titanium compared to augite in tholeiitic basalt.
 Alkali olivine basalt is relatively rich in sodium.
-- The definition of tholeiite and alkali basalt here are more prescriptive than those found in most reference authorities.
-This is to actually provide some descriptive criteria to allow assignment of rocks on a hand sample basis to the tholeiite or alkali basalt categories if detailed petrographic or chemical data are available.

 - **Source:**
 http://en.wikipedia.org/wiki/Basalt; Carmichael, I.S.
 Turner, F.J., Verhoogen, John, 1974, Igneous petrology: New York, McGraw HIll Book Co., p.42-43.